dieisabel/dotfiles/README.md

 ## Remarks

-1. I always place my dotfiles in `~/dotfiles` directory.
+1. I always place my dotfiles in `~/dotfiles` (or `$HOME/dotfiles`) directory.
 All dotfiles uses this path as a root of dotfiles.
 Git for example:

     ```toml
     [core]
-    excludesfile = ~/dotfiles/tools/git/ignore
+    excludesfile = ~/dotfiles/git/ignore
     ```

     So make sure to change it to your location.